EPIC Gate Access on Stuart Street

 EPIC has the highest visitation of any recreation facility in Fort Collins and hosts more than one million patrons each year, including visitation for large-scale ice and aquatic competitions.

-The City is evaluating long-term options for improving traffic flow from Edora Pool Ice Center (EPIC).
+The City of Fort Collins is evaluating long-term options to improve traffic flow from Edora Pool Ice Center (EPIC).
 Traffic studies are currently underway to assess whether the existing south gate on Stuart Street should be renovated to help with managing traffic.
+The goals of this evaluation are to enhance safety for patrons, reduce congestion and ensure reliable emergency access to the facility.

 Current Conditions and Concerns